influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/replacing-nodes.md

 ### 2. Replace the old data node with the new data node

+- For nodes with more than ≈20 GB of data on disk, ?
-Log into any of your cluster's meta nodes and use `influxd-ctl update-data` to replace the old data node with the new data node:
+- For nodes with less than ≈20 GB of data on disk, log in to any meta node in your cluster and use the [`influxd-ctl update-data`](/enterprise_influxdb/v1.7/administration/cluster-commands/#update-data) command to replace the old data node with the new data node.

 ```bash
 # Pattern